The History of the Sweatshirt

 The sweatshirt first appeared in 1925 and denoted a collarless, long-sleeved, oversized pullover made of thick, fleecy cotton.
 The earliest sweatshirts were simple, grey cotton designs, utilitarian gear worn by athletes training for boxing, jogging and gym work.
 Sweatshirts not only provided warmth but also possessed the functional ability to absorb sweat during exercise.

-The sweatshirt evolved to include the zippered front and a 'hoodie' and soon matching sweatpants, creating an ensemble known as the jog-suit, tracksuit, or sweat-suit, and it became widely popular in the 1970s along with the jogging craze.
-Contemporary derivatives included short-sleeved or sleeveless sweatshirts and even sweat-skirts.
+The sweatshirt evolved to include a zippered front, a 'hoodie', and soon matching sweatpants, creating an ensemble known as the jog-suit, tracksuit, or sweatsuit.
+It became widely popular in the 1970s along with the jogging craze.
+Contemporary derivatives included short-sleeved or sleeveless sweatshirts and even sweatshirts.

 The Sweatshirt as a Wearable Billboard